Classification of real hyperplane singularities by real log canonical thresholds: SageMath code for the RLCT of a hyperplane arrangement

 The code is also available on \href{https://github.com/DanielWindisch/compute-lct}{https://github.com/DanielWindisch/compute-lct}.
 To use SageMath online, visit \href{https://sagecell.sagemath.org/}{SageMathCell}.
 We can test the SageMath command on the function from Example~\ref{example:four-planes} as described below.

 It gives back the correct pair $(1/2,3)$ within an average time of 24.4 milliseconds on a hp Probook 450 G6 with intel Core i5-8265U @ 1.6GHz, 4 cores / 8 threads, and Windows 11.
 The computation of just the log canonical threshold with the command \texttt{lct} in the \textit{Macaulay2} package~\cite{M2} BernsteinSato takes 4.67 seconds in the same setup.
+Moreover, in the same setup, tests with random choices of coefficients and exponents in the linear forms defining the hyperplane arrangements show that our code is able to perform computations of the rlct for arrangements of up to $n = 13$ hyperplanes in an affine space of dimension at most $d = 9$ within two minutes.
+Reducing to $d = 3$, we can raise the number of hyperplanes to $n = 15$.

+Our code can be easily extended to hyperplane arrangements that are not necessarily central, see Remark~\ref{remark:local-rlct}.
+The computations of the rlct of the central parts of a given hyperplane arrangement could even be parallelized.